 Given its strong correlation with academic attainment, chronic absenteeism, or being absent on ten percent or more of school days, will serve as an additional Academic Indicator for Kindergarten through grade eight.
-The SBE will establish color-coded performance levels and a five-by-five grid for chronic absence data in 2018-19, using 2017-18 as a baseline.
+Chronic absenteeism will not be used for meaningful differentiation of schools in the 2018-19 school year; it will be used once the SBE creates a five-by-five grid for this indicator and submits an amendment to the state ESSA plan reflecting that grid.
+Data for this grid will be available in November 2018.
+Chronic absenteeism data for the 2016-17 school year is available via the CDE's DataQuest website: